wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The overall logic is the same as in the Promela version: we process one region at a time.
 Before placing a queen, we check whether the target cell is on an adjacent diagonal to an already-placed queen.
 We also use guard conditions via the require keyword to block the action if a queen has already been placed in the row or column we’re trying to use.

 I wasn’t able to fully explore Fizzbee’s support for nondeterminism, but from what I saw, it appears to not have constructs that look and behave very similarly to those in Spin.
 (It’s possible I may have overlooked something.)
-So to find a solution , we add an assertion that checks for an invalid board configuration.
+So to find a solution, we add an assertion that checks for an invalid board configuration.
 Why an invalid board configuration?
-Because the model checker will then try to find a counterexample, a path through the program that violates this assertion, a path that represents a valid solution to the puzzle.
+Because the model checker will then try to find a counterexample, and that counterexample will be a valid solution to the puzzle.

 To check for an invalid board, we use an assertion that looks for three things: if there is more than one queen in any row, more than one queen in any column, or if any queens are touching diagonally, or if more than one queen in the region.
 Here is the full code.

-When I run this [code](https://github.com/wyounas/linkedin_queens/blob/main/queens.fizz) for the above 9x9 LinkedIn-Queens puzzle, Fizzbee returns one counterexample.
+When I run this [code](https://github.com/wyounas/linkedin_queens/blob/main/queens.fizz) for the above 9x9 LinkedIn Queens puzzle, Fizzbee returns one counterexample.
 And as expected, the counterexample corresponds to a valid LinkedIn Queens solution.

 Below is the resulting 9x9 board, where 1 represents a queen placed in that cell: